 Waking up to Dental Sleep Medicine

-People are waking up to Dental Sleep Medicine thanks to the efforts of the Dr. Rod Willey at the Koala® Center for Sleep and TMJ Disorders.
+People are waking up to Dental Sleep Medicine thanks to the efforts of the Dr. Rod Willey at the Koala® Center For Sleep & TMJ Disorders.
 Dental Sleep Medicine simply described, is a dental treatment of a medical condition, Sleep Apnea, with mandibular re-positioning oral appliance therapy.

 Although oral appliance therapy (OAT) to treat obstructive sleep apnea (OSA) is not a new concept, it is still a relatively unknown treatment option.
 Dr. Willey is working to change that status.
 “It’s a refreshingly simple-to-use solution with significant medical benefits,” states Willey, “and should be considered along with the traditional options of lifestyle changes, continuous positive airway pressure and surgery.”